piit79/openscad_cherry_keycaps/README.md

 git clone --recursive https://github.com/piit79/openscad_cherry_keycaps.git
 ```

-If you're tracking your project in Git, the better approach is to
-add this repository as a submodule:
+If you're tracking your project in Git, it's probably best to add this repository as a submodule:
 ```
-git submodule add https://github.com/piit79/openscad_cherry_keycaps.git
+git submodule add https://github.com/piit79/openscad_cherry_keycaps.git git submodule update --init --recursive
 ```

-Then, simply use the module in your project and start using it:
+Then, simply include the module in your project with the `use` keyword:
 ```
 use <openscad_cherry_keycaps/cherry_keycaps.scad>;